What immunosuppressed patients should know about the coronavirus vaccines

-So it makes sense why many would want to inoculate themselves against covid-19, the illness caused by the coronavirus — and public health authorities have advised them to do it.
+So it makes sense why many would want to inoculate themselves against covid-19, the illness caused by the novel coronavirus — and public health authorities have advised them to do it.

 But even though the coronavirus vaccines authorized for emergency use by the Food and Drug Administration are considered safe for people with compromised immune systems, some of them may not produce protective antibodies after vaccination, or any antibodies at all.